MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-encrypt-networks.md

 ## Before you start

-Ensure the following prerequisites are met:
+Here are some considerations before you start configuring encrypted networks:

-- At least two hosts for tenant VMs to validate the encryption.
+- Ensure at least two hosts for tenant VMs to validate the encryption.
-- HNV-based VM network with encryption enabled and a certificate, which can be created and distributed by fabric administrator.
+- Ensure HNV-based VM network with encryption is enabled and have a certificate, which can be created and distributed by fabric administrator.
     > [!NOTE]
     > The certificate, along with its private key, must be stored in the local certificate store of all the hosts where the VMs (of that network) reside.

-## Procedure - configure encrypted networks
+## Configure encrypted networks

-Follow these steps to configure encrypted networks:
+To configure encrypted networks, follow these steps:

 1. Create a certificate and then place the certificate in the local certificate store of all the hosts where you plan to place the tenant VMs for this validation.